Amanhacker/Movie-Cruiser-SPA-using-TMDB-3rd-party-API-/README.md

 # Movie Cruiser Application

-## Project Overview
+#### Project Description

-I was searching of a platform where we can search any movie, and can add my fav movies to my favorite list for registered and authenticated users.
+I was searching of a platform where users can search for any movie, and add their favorite movies to a favorite list, exclusively for registered and authenticated users.

-However, I know the website IMDB, but I want to create my own version of IMDB.
+Although IMDB exists, I aimed to create my own version with unique features and a personalized touch.

-Created a Single Page Application using Angular for fetching movies from TMDB API for authenticated user.
+**Movie Cruiser Application** is a Single Page Application (SPA) developed using Angular.
+It fetches movie data from the TMDB API, allowing authenticated users to:

-I have created my own version of IMDB - "Movie Cruiser Application" website developed using Angular whose primary goal is to fetch data of trending movies from TMDB API ((https://developers.themoviedb.org/3/getting-started/introduction).
-Once the user gets authenticated, a user can add or remove movie in their favorite list, and can search any movie based on some keyword.

-It has different modules like Login, Trending movies, Search module, Logout, Add to Favorites, etc.

-I am only fetching and displaying these datas of trending Movies like "Movie Overview", "No of votes this movie gets in terms of ratings", "Genre" and "Release Date".
-These datas are shown for every movie, which is being fetched from TMDB API.

-Also, I have used SnackBarService(used to show messages in the bottom of the application with swiping enabled) to refrain from accessing the favorite module once a user gets logged out.
+- Search for any movie based on keywords.
+- View trending movies.
+- Add or remove movies from their favorites list.

+This application provides a seamless and intuitive experience for movie enthusiasts to search, explore, and manage their favorite movies.

+#### Key Features

+1. **User Authentication**:
+   - Secure login and logout functionality.
+   - User authentication ensures that only registered users can access personalized features.

+2. **Search Functionality**:
+   - Users can search for movies based on keywords.
+   - Provides a list of movies matching the search criteria.

+3. **Trending Movies**:
+   - Displays a list of currently trending movies fetched from the TMDB API.
+   - Users can explore popular and trending titles.

+4. **Favorite Movies**:
+   - Authenticated users can add movies to their favorites list.
+   - Users can remove movies from their favorites list as well.

+5. **Movie Details**:
+   - For each movie, the application displays detailed information including:
+     - **Movie Overview**: A brief synopsis of the movie.
+     - **Ratings**: The number of votes and average rating.
+     - **Genre**: The genre(s) of the movie.
+     - **Release Date**: The release date of the movie.

+6. **Modular Structure**:
+   - **Login Module**: Handles user authentication.
+   - **Trending Movies Module**: Displays a list of trending movies.
+   - **Search Module**: Allows users to search for movies.
+   - **Favorites Module**: Manages the user's favorite movies list.
+   - **Logout Module**: Handles user logout.

+7. **SnackBarService**:
+   - Provides feedback messages to the user at the bottom of the application.
+   - Ensures that users are informed about actions like adding/removing favorites or logging out.
+   - Prevents access to the favorites module once the user logs out.

+#### Technical Details

+- **Frontend**: Developed using Angular, a powerful framework for building dynamic SPAs.
+- **API Integration**: Utilizes the TMDB API for fetching movie data.
+More details on the API can be found [here](https://developers.themoviedb.org/3/getting-started/introduction).

+#### Conclusion

+**Movie Cruiser Application** is my take on creating a personalized movie browsing and management platform.
+By leveraging Angular and the TMDB API, I've developed a robust and user-friendly application that caters to movie enthusiasts looking for a tailored experience.
+Explore, search, and manage your favorite movies with ease!

+Check out the [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction) for more details on the data source.

 # Deployed Website :